IDNI/tau-lang/README.md

 # **Submitting issues**

-As any other opensource project in GitHUb, you could submit issues in the following link: [Tau Language issues](https://github.com/IDNI/tau-lang/issues).
+As any other opensource project in GitHub, you could submit issues in the following link: [Tau Language issues](https://github.com/IDNI/tau-lang/issues).

 # **License**